usewits/ThanksForTheCode/README.md

 > When you are not sure what you did wrong, apologize to everyone you encounter.

 This repository contains a *tiny* 1.8GB zipped list of repositories that you may or may not have unwittingly borrowed code from.
+Just download the whole repository and run
+`unpack.sh` to unzip the archive.
 Don't be a stranger!
 Feel free to distribute it with all your applications, libraries and websites.

 ## I can't add a 1.8GB file to my website/library/application!!